 A hidden gem in County Cork, on the southern coast of Ireland, sits Kinsale - a charming seaside town that has a very colourful ambience.
 Initially, it was a medieval fishing port, but now it's turning into a vibrant city with a lavish appeal.

-Famed as the ‘Gourmet Capital of Ireland,’ Kinsale offers you some of the best restaurants, cafés, and bars in Ireland.
+Famed as the 'Gourmet Capital of Ireland,' Kinsale offers you some of Ireland's best restaurants, cafés, and bars.
 It also has a range of upscale boutiques selling unique, high-quality clothes, accessories, and footwear items.

 Killarney National Park, Killarney